Why Won’t My Window AC Unit Turn On?

 Leaking or Low Refrigerant Charge

 Your window air conditioner’s refrigerant is meant to be in a closed system because refrigerants can be harmful to the environment.
 One sign of leaking or low refrigerant is ice on the air conditioner coils.
 This means the coil can’t properly disperse the heat, so condensation freezes.
 If the ice is bad enough, your air conditioner might not start.
+Learn to fix an air conditioner that’s leaking water inside.

 If you suspect a refrigerant leak, don’t try and troubleshoot this yourself.
 Instead, search for a specialist with an Environmental Protection Agency (EPA) refrigerant repair certification who can safely trace and repair leaks.
 Often, however, new window air conditioners are priced reasonably enough that it may be cheaper to buy a new one than pay for repairs.
 Here are some tips on getting rid of old appliances.